hazzyxz/luna-continuum/2 - Daily Notes/Daily Notes Go Here.md

 mood: "Good 😊"
 tags: [daily, journal]
 ---
-Your Daily Notes starts here.
+(Your Daily Notes starts here.
 Follow the instructions on GitHub for automation on daily notes.
 Upon note startup, you will be prompted to input tags and mood for the day.
+Uses the [[Daily Template]] as template)
 ## Agenda
 - Write your outcomes or what you want to achieve here